ldtteam/MinecoloniesWiki/pages/src/source/items/rallyingbanner.md

     <recipe>rallyingbanner</recipe>
 </div>

-The rallying banner will summon your [Guards](../../source/workers/guard) to you when used.
+The rallying banner will summon your Guards to you when used.
 It's especially useful in raids, as Guards don't automatically know where to find the raiders.

 **Note:** Your Guards will not follow you outside the colony [border](../../source/systems/border).
 To bring Guards outside the border, set them to Follow you on the second page of their tower GUI.

 ## Using the Rallying Banner

-First, shift + right-click while holding the banner on a [Guard](../../source/buildings/guardtower) or [Barracks Tower](../../source/buildings/barrackstower).
+First, shift + right-click while holding the banner on a [Guard Tower](../../source/buildings/guardtower) or [Barracks Tower](../../source/buildings/barrackstower).
 This assigns the Guards in that tower to the rallying banner.
 (Shift + right-click on the block again to remove the tower.)

 Then, shift + right-click on any other block to summon the Guards!
 (Shift + right-click again to dismiss them.)